 - DevSecOps – This term has certainly seen a significant uptick in Marketing approaches, and we at Cybric have been huge proponents of it since Day 1.
 The key thing to remember is that it’s a cultural approach where security teams are a collaborative part of the software development life cycle.
 There is no magic product that can ‘Do DevSecOps’.

-I hope that everyone enjoys your time at RSA and comes away with actionable approaches and solutions to start moving the security needle in a positive direction.
-Our CYBRIC CEO Ernesto DiGiambattista and I will both be there, as well as other members of our team, and we’d love to connect.
-I’ll be speaking at DevOps Connect: DevSecOps Day on Monday and we’re co-hosting events Tuesday and Wednesday nights.
+We hope that everyone enjoys your time at RSA and comes away with actionable approaches and solutions to start moving the security needle in a positive direction.
+Our CYBRIC CEO Ernesto DiGiambattista and the rest of the team be there, and we’d love to connect.